-We have previously audited Clover Park Technical College Foundation's 2022 financial statements and we expressed an unmodified audit opinion on those audited financial statements in our report dated December 7, 2023.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2022, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited Clover Park Technical College Foundation's 2023 financial statements, and we expressed an unmodified opinion on those audited financial statements in our report dated May 6, 2024.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2023, is consistent, in all material respects, with the audited financial statements from which it has been derived.